 - The types of incidents in the sector (to compensate for the possible lack of transparency by the company).

-These metrics only give the reader an idea of the year-on-year changes and compare the industry average in a superficial manner, which can be considered remediation.
-Even as readers, we do not really understand how the calculations are made, nor are they insightful as we do not know the nature of the employment, their contracts, etc.
+These metrics only give the reader an idea of the year-on-year changes and compare the industry average superficially, which can be considered remediation.
+Even as readers, we do not understand how the calculations are made, nor are they insightful as we do not know the nature of the employment, their contracts, etc.

 The core analysis should include the following: